GideonBear/pre-commit-hooks/README.md

 Besides the version (`{}`), other text can be added inside the quotes, to narrow down what to replace.
 See this file (README.md) for an example: in the `## Installation` section, `bumpsync` is used to keep the `.pre-commit-config.yaml` example in sync.

+By default `bumpsync` runs on all text files, but you should probably constrain it using `filenames`.